 Lack of reasonable suspicion

 Police officers are often too quick in suspecting drunk driving, which commonly results in sobriety checks on drivers who are not intoxicated.
-Not every driver is a suspect for impaired driving, and especially when the officer cannot smell alcohol at the scene.
+Not every driver is a suspect of impaired driving, and especially when the officer cannot smell alcohol at the scene.

 Lack of probable cause

 These are three primary mistakes that police officers tend to make when performing a bad sobriety test and subsequent arrest.
-Additionally, they often fail to inform the suspect of their rights to remain silent at the time of arrest.
+Additionally, they often fail to inform the suspect of their right to remain silent at the time of the arrest.
 This must be done before or at the time of handcuffing the prisoner, but your rights begin from the very initialization of the stop.